 We’ve also compiled a list of household cleaning solutions.
 Have another solution that works well?
 Let us know!

 - 2 cups distilled water

-- 2 tbsp liquid castile soap (up to 1/4 cup if you want a soapier solution)
+- 1-3 tbsp liquid castile soap (depending how soapy you want your solution)

 Pout into a reused spray bottle and start cleaning!

 - 3 cups water